| Title: | Extending 'mlr3' to Functional Data Analysis |

 This is solved as follows:

-.
-In case of duplicates, unique names are obtained using make.unique()
+be called "x_mean".
+In case of duplicates, unique names are obtained using make.unique() and

 a warning is given.